I-485 and U.S. 74 Express Lanes Network

 Q: Who will own, develop, manage and operate the I-485 and U.S. 74 express lanes?

-A: The State of North Carolina will own I-485 and U.S. 74 express lanes.
-NCTA and the North Carolina Department of Transportation (NCDOT) are in charge of the planning, construction and maintenance of the express lanes.
-Toll accounts are administered by NCTA.
+A: The State of North Carolina will own the I-485 and U.S. 74 express lanes.
+NCTA and NCDOT are in charge of the planning, construction, operation and maintenance of the express lanes.
+Toll accounts are administered by the NC Quick Pass Program.

 PROJECT CONTACT INFORMATION